Captains Regent

-The practice of dual heads of government (diarchy) is derived directly from the customs of the Roman Republic, equivalent to the consuls of ancient Rome.
-To be noted that Captains Regent are not heads of government, but only heads of state without executive power.
+The practice of dual heads of government (diarchy) is derived directly from the customs of the Roman Republic, equivalent to the consuls of ancient Rome, except the Captains Regent hold no executive power.

 History

-The establishment of the regency took place during the first half of the 13th century, when they had the role of managing justice, a task similar to competence of magistrates.
+The establishment of the regency took place during the first half of the thirteenth century, when they had the role of managing justice, a task similar to the competence of magistrates.
 During that period they were called consuls, which derived from ancient Rome.
 The first two known consuls were elected on 12 December 1243 by the Grand and General Council with a six-month term which is still used today.

-At the end of the 13th century, the name of the institution started to change, as one took the title of "captain" and the other one of "defender", then in 1317 they became captain and rector.
+At the end of the thirteenth century, the name of the institution started to change, as one took the title of "captain" and the other one of "defender", then in 1317 they became captain and rector.
 One usually belonged to the upper class, to guarantee the possession of skills necessary to govern the Republic with competence, and one to the working class.

-In 1972, a law was passed to abolish all the restrictions which prevented women from taking public positions.
-A woman, Maria Lea Pedini-Angelini, was elected Captain Regent for the first time on 1 April 1981.
-On 1 April 2017, for the first time two women, Vanessa D'Ambrosio and Mimma Zavoli, concurrently occupied the posts of Captains Regent, until their term ended on 1 October 2017.
+A 1973 law abolished all the restrictions which prevented women from taking public positions.
+Maria Lea Pedini, was elected the first female Captain Regent on 1 April 1981.
+On 1 April 2017, for the first time two women, Vanessa D'Ambrosio and Mimma Zavoli, occupied the posts of Captains Regent, until their term ended on 1 October 2017.

-As of 1 April 2020, after electing its 18th female Captain Regent, San Marino is the country with most female heads of state in the world (however, many other countries have had a female head of state for longer than the combined 10.5 years of these 18 captains regent).
+As of 1 April 2020, after electing its eighteenth female Captain Regent, San Marino is the country that has had the most female heads of state in the world (however, many other countries have had a female head of state for longer than the combined 10.5 years of these 18 Captains Regent).

 Election

-The Captains Regent are elected every six months by the Grand and General Council, and they usually belong to opposite parties to grant a minimal amount of balance and an equal supervision.
-The electoral procedure is disciplined by a 1945 law, which is mainly based on the Leges Statutae Republicae Sancti Marini of 1600.
+Captains Regent are elected every six months by the Grand and General Council, they usually belong to opposite parties to grant an amount of balance and an equal supervision.
+The electoral procedure is prescribed by a 1945 law, which is mainly based on the Leges Statutae Republicae Sancti Marini of 1600.

-The pair is elected if it achieves an absolute majority; there is a second ballot if no pair gets enough votes.
+The pair is elected if they obtain an absolute majority; there is a second ballot if no pair gets enough votes.

+Following their election, the Minister for Internal Affairs announces the new Captains Regent from the balcony of the government building.